vuestorefront/vue-storefront/packages/checkout-com/README.md

     }
 }
 ```
 This configuration will have bigger priority than one from `nuxt.config.js`.
-The thing is you cannot overwrite `publicKey` there.
+The thing is you cannot overwrite is `publicKey` there.
 Signature for Frames looks like that:
 ```ts
 (params?: Omit<Configuration, 'publicKey'>): void
 ```

 Unfortunately, Checkout.com is not sharing any component for Saved Cards.
-After using `loadStoredPaymentInstruments` you can access array of them via `storedPaymentInstruments`.
+After using `loadStoredPaymentInstruments` you can access an array of them via `storedPaymentInstruments`.
 Show them to user in a way you want.
 To choose certain Stored Instrument call `setPaymentInstrument(item.id)` where `item` is single element of `storePaymentInstruments` array.

 6. When `submitDisabled` changes to false - it means provided Card's data is proper and you could allow your user go forward.
 Card's token will be stored in localStorage for a moment.
 7. Call `submitCardForm` function on card form submit (only for Credit Card method - not necessary for Stored Payment Method).